 20 Sep 2nd Edition!
 Defining and Advancing Gender-Competent Family Planning Service Providers: A Competency Framework and Technical Brief

-Around the world, gender norms influence the ability of individuals, couples, and families to meet their desired family planning (FP) needs.
-Provider bias and power imbalances in client-provider and client-client interactions impact the quality and accessibility of FP reproductive health (RH) service providers who have great potential to be change agents.
-As they overcome biases and offer quality, gender-sensitive, transformative services, they will help all clients make voluntary and informed decisions about their family planning needs, improving both gender equality and RH outcomes.
+Around the world, gender norms influence the ability of individuals, couples, and families to meet their desired family planning needs.
+Provider bias and power imbalances in client-provider and client-client interactions impact the quality and accessibility of family planning reproductive health service providers who have great potential to be change agents.
+As they overcome biases and offer quality, gender-sensitive, transformative services, they will help all clients make voluntary and informed decisions about their family planning needs, improving both gender equality and reproductive health outcomes.

-HRH2030 and USAID’s Office of Population and Reproductive Health developed a global gender-competency framework for FP service providers to improve gender-awareness in health workers.
+HRH2030 and USAID’s Office of Population and Reproductive Health developed a global gender-competency framework for family planning service providers to improve gender-awareness in health workers.
 The framework uses the following six domains to organize competencies, each of which are made up of specific knowledge, skills, and attitudes: